 "It's like a brewery in there," said Mark Wentworth, 17, a junior at Glen Burnie High.

-The officers ended up arresting four people and turning the child over to his mother.
-Two were charged, including the man who was sitting in the driver's seat.
+The officers arrested four people and turned the child over to his mother.
+Two people were charged, including the man who was sitting in the driver's seat.

-"You are being charged with having an open container of alcohol and being dumb in public," Trooper Sharp told the man in the cruiser.
+"You are being charged with having an open container of alcohol and being dumb in public," Trooper Sharp told the man when they were in the cruiser.

 "I will beat that charge," the man said in slurred words.
 "I will beat it."